Robert McKimson: Later career

-McKimson continued working at Warner's Cartoon Studio as it began to lose staff (including such key personnel as Jones) in the early 1960s.
+McKimson continued working at Warner Bros.
+Cartoons as it began to lose staff (including such key personnel as Jones) in the early 1960s.
 According to an interview with his son, he generally did not like how things were going at the studio and missed full animation, as well as disliking the new characters in the new shorts.
 Over this time, he directed his share of shorts and worked on the feature The Incredible Mr. Limpet with Hawley Pratt, taking over the role of director from Bill Tytla due to his illness.

 After the studio closed, he joined DePatie–Freleng Enterprises, co-owned by his old associate Friz Freleng and David H. DePatie, who had been a producer at the Warners studio.
 At DePatie–Freleng, McKimson briefly worked in Freleng's unit directing several The Inspector shorts and working on some of the Looney Tunes and Merrie Melodies contracted out to DePatie–Freleng by Warner Bros.

 In 1967, Warner opened its animation studio again, with all cartoons directed by Alex Lovy.
 After Lovy left, McKimson re-joined the studio, in 1968.
 According to his son Robert McKimson, Jr., McKimson "hated" the cartoons he directed at Warner Bros.-Seven Arts, which suffered from restricted budgets, and he was forbidden from using Bugs Bunny in his cartoons.
 The studio was shut down again in 1969.

 McKimson's last Warner Bros. cartoon was Injun Trouble with Cool Cat.
 It was shortlisted for an Academy Award, but wasn't nominated.
 Injun Trouble was also the last of the original Looney Tunes or Merrie Melodies cartoon to be produced before the Warner Bros. cartoon studio was closed.
 McKimson was the one person to be at the studio from the start of the Looney Tunes series through its finish in 1969, first as an animator and then as a director.

 After a sabbatical, he went back to DePatie–Freleng in 1972 to direct The Pink Panther Show shorts, among their other series.